This section was written by Leandro Cabo from rhcplivearchive.com

 and more songs

-After the Nuttstalk ‘97 tour was over, John entered the studio to record the songs he’d been recently performing live.
-These songs were apparently written when he was 15 and 16 years old and their original names are unknown, but were fan-titled for easier recognition.
+After the Nuttstalk ‘97 tour was over, John entered the studio to record some songs he’d been playing live at those shows which apparently, were written when he was 15 and 16 years old.
+Their original names are unknown but were fan-titled for easier recognition.
+All the information about this session comes from two magazine interviews he gave that year:

 “Frusciante is planning to record and release with a band tentatively featuring close friends Chris Warren of Thelonius Monster and Fishbone's Norwood Fisher (the duo that made up John's supporting band on the recent Nuttstalk '97 tour)” – Bikini, August 1997 issue